Morwenn/cpp-sort/README.md

 [![Build Status](https://travis-ci.org/Morwenn/cpp-sort.svg?branch=master)](https://travis-ci.org/Morwenn/cpp-sort)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

+> *It would be nice if only one or two of the sorting methods would dominate all of the others,
+> regardless of application or the computer being used.
+But in fact, each method has its own
+> peculiar virtues. [...]
+Thus we find that nearly all of the algorithms deserve to be remembered,
+> since there are some applications in which they turn out to be best.*
+> — Donald Knuth, The Art Of Computer Programming, Volume 3

 **cpp-sort** is a generic C++14 header-only sorting library.
 It revolves around one main generic sorting interface and provides several small tools to pick and/or design sorting algorithms.
 The library's main function,